Holocene-Reconstruction/Holocene-code/README.md

     python da_main_code.py config.yml

 The code will update you on what it's doing as it runs.
 The code can take some time to run, so you may want to submit it in the background or use a job scheduler.
 If you use the job scheduler Slurm, you can use the run_da.sh file.
 Double-check the settings in that file and run it with `sbatch run_da.sh`.

+If the reconstruction finishes successfully, output will be saved as a netCDF file in the results/ subdirectory of the 'data_dir' directory.
+See section 5 for more details.

 ## 4. Setting up new experiments